webpro-nl/knip/packages/docs/src/content/docs/guides/configuring-project-files.md

 ## Negated patterns

 Let's take a look at using negated patterns for `entry` and `project` files.
-If you think there are too many files in the analysis, this could be the first step in selecting the right files for the analysis.
+If you think there are too many files in the analysis, this is the first step in selecting the right files for the analysis.

 For example, we need to explicitly add route files as entry files, except those starting with an underscore.
 Then we can use a negated pattern like so: